Founding of NCSE

 These concerned citizens formed "Committees of Correspondence"; like their namesakes in the Colonial period, they saw themselves as associations of citizens seeking to share information on questions of public policy.
 In 1981, members of several Committees of Correspondence founded the National Center for Science Education (NCSE), and in 1983, NCSE was incorporated.
 NCSE was founded to provide a central information and resource clearinghouse, helping to coordinate the efforts of people working at state and local levels to preserve the integrity of science education.

 In 1986, the NCSE board received a grant from the Carnegie Foundation and some other private foundations to open a national office, and the board hired as Executive Director, Dr. Eugenie C. Scott.
 Other staff were gradually added over the years.
-A list of current staff can be found here.

 The best guarantee of good education is public understanding of the issues.
 NCSE continues to work constructively to promote public awareness of the importance of science education, and the importance of evolution and climate change in science education.
 Meanwhile, even though the past few decades have seen several court decisions confirming that religiously inspired "scientific creationism" and its cousin "Intelligent Design" may not be advocated instead of or alongside evolution, pressure to teach so-called "alternatives to evolution" continues.
 Much of NCSE's work still involves supporting citizens who oppose anti-evolution at the state and local level.